sribs/CamelApp/README.md

 ## Assumptions
 1. The input shall be string of non-spaced lowercase english alphabet or integers
-2. No dictionary API is needed.
+2. Dictionary API is needed if only using distributed version of the Implementation.
 3. Pre-requisites are installed and if using Azure, knowledge of Creating containerized applications using Azure AppServices or creating container instance

 ## Reasons for Change